Paul J. Nathanson

 - A Fortune 100 corporation in connection with a high profile public corruption investigation

-- ExxonMobil in a lawsuit against OFAC and the U.S. Treasury Department challenging a finding of violation and assessment of penalty under the Ukraine-Related Sanctions Regulations
+- ExxonMobil in its successful lawsuit against OFAC and the U.S. Treasury Department challenging a finding of violation and assessment of penalty under the Ukraine-Related Sanctions Regulations

 - A former precious metals trader at a global financial institution charged by the DOJ and Commodity Futures Trading Commission (CFTC) with market manipulation and “spoofing”